suziewithz/kakaoship/README.md

   - bytes by sender.
   - count "ㅋ" used in chatroom by sender.
   - messages sent by time.
-  - (Undeveloped) number of emoticons sent by sender.
+  - number of emoticons sent by sender.
-  - (Undeveloped) response time (in case of 1:1 chat)
+  - (Undeveloped) response time (easy to calculate in 1:1 chat room)
+  - (Undeveloped) calculate intimacy between members
-  - (Undeveloped) analyze most frequently used keywords
+  - analyze most frequently used keywords -> need to improve. so many unimportant keywords.

 Things to consider
 --------------